FAQs

 Mental Health & Wellbeing

-Yes, as choice based workshops that are voted on by the young people and offered as long as resources are available.
+Sometimes, but only through choice based workshops that are voted on by the young people and offered as long as resources are available.

 Do you focus on mental health?

 Mental health is a growing concern in education.
 Our school is designed so that mental health issues are less likely to occur, although this is not to say there won’t be young people that need more support.
 We have much more free time to follow interests and passions, supporting a growing awareness of self-identity.
 We have space for young people to voice their opinions, to develop social skills with the support of a restorative justice approach to conflict.
 Our teachers are expected to speak and interact respectfully with young people and to support their classes with social and emotional skills and early identification of any issues.
 We also have inclusive teaching practices to ensure all skills and talents can be recognised.
-We have a pastoral support leadfor those young people who need additional support and play therapy, and we work with parents and other stakeholders to ensure these practises are supported at home and in the community.
+We have a pastoral support lead for those young people who need additional support and also play therapy, and we work with parents and other stakeholders to ensure these practises are supported at home and in the community.
 All of our teachers are supported with continuing professional development and training about the nervous system, stress states and techniques to keep themselves grounded and calm, as well as the skills to teach this practice to their class.

 What range of therapeutic support do you offer?